Archive | Uncategorized RSS feed for this archive

 There are hundreds of costumes headed your way this next week.
 Pay attention and then come back to the site and let us know what type of insurance the characters you see are going to need.

-If you haven’t taken the time to talk to a Bennett and Porter insurance agent, squeeze it in between now and Halloween.
+If you haven’t taken the time to talk to an insurance agent, squeeze it in between now and Halloween.
 High insurance rates or bad coverage can be spooky for anybody.

 Can you believe the holidays are just right around the corner?
 Yeah, neither can we.
-But while we look forward to holiday parties, good food, and lots of fun, this is the time of year when tragedy strikes most – causing your Arizona insurance rates to skyrocket.
-For example, more car accidents happen on holidays than any other days of the year.
+But while we look forward to holiday parties, good food, and lots of fun, this is the time of year when tragedy strikes most – causing your insurance rates to skyrocket.
+For example, more car accidents occur on holidays than on any other days of the year.

-Over the next few months, we’re going to give you all kinds of safety tips to keep you safe and save you from having to file an AZ insurance claim.
+Over the next few months, we’re going to give you all kinds of safety tips to keep you safe and save you from having to file an insurance claim.
 A lot of these are no-brainers.
 But that doesn’t mean you can ignore them.
 It’s always a good idea to remind yourself of some of the basics.
-So…what do you need to remember about Halloween?
+So, what do you need to remember about Halloween?

 1) Be extra careful before, on, and after the 31st.
 Even though Halloween only lasts a single day, the parties, trick-or-treating, and other events could take place for several days before and after – especially when Halloween is on a school night.

 3) Keep an eye on the candles.
-Jack-o-lanterns, though fun, pose a risk to your house…and by extension your AZ home insurance.
+Jack-o-lanterns, though fun, pose a risk to your house, and by extension, your home insurance.
 Only light candles when you plan to be home.
 And be sure to blow them out before going to bed.

 5) Send your children out with flashlights.
 When children are dressed up in costume – especially dark costumes – they are difficult for drivers to see.
 Flashlights or glow sticks minimize your child’s risks and can make you feel a little safer as a parent.